MLeidel/GptGUI/README.md

 You will also have to Sign Up at https://openai.com/api/ and __create an API Key__.
 There is no cost to do so.
+You should configure your key with an Environment Variable and use that Variable name in the options.

 ___

 After starting the app the first time click the _Options_ button.

-Copy and past your API key into the "Gpt Key" entry box.
-A better way to handle your API key is to set it up as a System Environment Variable.
-Then put the variable's name into the "Gpt Key" entry box.

-Change any other appearance or Gpt options as well.
+Change any other options that would work better on your system or preferences.

-## gptgui.ini
+## Options

 The options are stored in a plain text file called _gptgui.ini_.
 If you prefer you could change the settings with a text editor.